jdc-cunningham/micro-crypto-trading/devlog/fails.md

 ### Fails
 02/13/2022
+Stuff is out of sync, chart is not displaying the right actual price vs. end order price

+The transaction tracking is off... particularly with manually updated

+No way to cancel current buy/buy back in, would just wait as price trippled

+Had to manually cancel orders to get it to rebuy in, will add that in

 Had to catch it up and fix the data

 Some transactions are complete but not removing the tx id so it's not selling